dekoza/mtgpl/docs/_sources/TSP.rst.txt

 :mtgtip:`Scryb Ranger<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/a/3aacabde-f5ec-4519-895d-17f5e48746ee.jpg?1562907206|https://scryfall.com/card/tsp/215/scryb-ranger?utm_source=api>`
-   Flash (You may cast this spell any time you could cast an instant.)
+   Flash

    Flying, protection from blue

    Return a Forest you control to its owner's hand: Untap target creature.
-Activate this ability only once each turn.
+Activate only once each turn.

 :mtgtip:`Search for Tomorrow<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/6/56f739e8-b4ba-426a-a159-0e0d5a0ebb6f.jpg?1562913160|https://scryfall.com/card/tsp/216/search-for-tomorrow?utm_source=api>`
-   Search your library for a basic land card, put it onto the battlefield, then shuffle your library.
+   Search your library for a basic land card, put it onto the battlefield, then shuffle.

    Suspend 2—|mana_g| (Rather than cast this card from your hand, you may pay |mana_g| and exile it with two time counters on it.
 At the beginning of your upkeep, remove a time counter.
 When the last is removed, cast it without paying its mana cost.)